What Does Smoke Damage Do to Electronics?

 Yes, cigarette smoke behaves the same as other kinds of smoke and is just as damaging.

 If you’re afraid your electronics might have smoke damage, it’s best for a professional to conduct a safety inspection.
-This will help determine the state of your devices and potential repair options open to you.
+This will help determine the state of your devices and the potential repair options open to you.

 Consider an electrical safety inspection from All Dry USA.
 Our team of experts can evaluate your home and help you deal with any damage from fire and/or smoke.